 Along with the many other improvements in the 1973-1974 time period, the large powerhouse (completed in 1944) was completely re-equipped with three modern water-tube, 30,000-pound per hour gas-oil fired steam generators.
 The new steam generators replaced the four very large fire-tube boilers.
 Also added was a large, modern rotary air compressor that replaced the two 1,500 cubic foot compressors located in the old powerhouse, which was then demolished.

 Improvements in the shop interior included the installation of the system air brake shop, which featured fourteen workstations with individual spray booths and cleaning hoods, two cleaning vats, and a rolling conveyor that encircled the room.
 Later, a specialized test cell was completed to test refurbished air horns.
 All facilities, inside and outside, were cleaned and given a coat of fresh paint.
 In 1976, a new locomotive washer was added, along with two trash compactors.
+The new washer replaced an earlier washer that had been completed in September 1957.
 Between 1972 and 1976, Union Pacific spent $5 million to renovate the Salt Lake City shops.

-During 1972, Union Pacific completed a new "One-Spot" freight car facility at Salt Lake City, at a cost of more than a half-million dollars.
-The facility is located northwest of the diesel shop and was completed in December 1972.
-The One-spot includes a 114 feet by 200 feet main repair canopy, with a 30 feet by 170 feet shop area that includes a carpenter shop, a blacksmith shop, offices and a locker room for workers.
+In March 1973, Union Pacific completed a new "One-Spot" freight car facility at Salt Lake City, at a cost of more than a half-million dollars.
+The One-Spot facility is located northwest of the diesel shop and includes a 114 feet by 200 feet main repair canopy, with a 30 feet by 170 feet shop area that includes a carpenter shop, a blacksmith shop, offices and a locker room for workers.
 The main canopy is equipped with jib cranes and an in-floor car jacking system.
 The new shop is just one of several on the UP system and greatly increased the efficiency of UP's car repair forces.
 Traditionally, repairs to freight cars had been made by spotting the cars in repair areas and having repairmen move from car to car, taking the required tools and materials to each car needing repair.
 In the one-spot operation, the cars are moved through completely equipped repair stations in an assembly-line fashion, in effect bringing the cars to the repairman and his tools and materials.

 Excerpts from a July 1973 newspaper article about the shops: